Accurx Batch Messaging is part of Accurx Plus - a premium tier of Accurx Desktop. Learn more about Accurx Plus, including how to get access here.

 If your organisation has access to Accurx Batch messaging, you can find this via the main Accurx menu.
 Simply click on your initials from the Accurx toolbar, and select "Batch Messaging."

-Once you are launched into Accurx Batch messaging (which sits in the browser), to start your first message, click on "Create a new batch message."
+Once you are launched into Accurx Batch messaging (which sits in the browser), to start your first message, click on "Send a batch message."

 An "SMS" means you write your own regular text message.
 Patients will not be able to reply to these.